yoginderbagga/90DaysOfDevOps/2026/day-39/ci-cd-basics.md

 - Generate report
 ```

 - Step: A single command or an action within the job.
+Suppose in your Build job there are several things to be done like ``checkout repository``, ``install go``, ``download dependencies`` and ``compile code`` are examples of the step.
 - Runner: the machine which execute the job, it can be "A github-hosted Ubuntu VM, Windows, MacOS"
-- Atifact:
+- Atifact: A file or collection of files that are produced after a workflow run complete and finishes the job and share with other jobs in the same workflow.
+They are persistence means store the data.